High School Student Leaders

 Middle School Student Leaders

-The Holocaust and Human Rights Education Center is pleased to announce its third annual Human Rights Institute for Middle School Student Leaders which will take place on Tuesday, November 14 and Thursday, November 16, 2017 at New York Medical College in Hawthorne.
+The Holocaust and Human Rights Education Center is pleased to announce its fourth annual Human Rights Institute for Middle School Student Leaders which will take place on Thursday, November 8, Tuesday, November 13 and Thursday, November 15, 2018 at New York Medical College in Hawthorne.
 Seventh grade students from invited middle schools in Westchester and Fairfield Counties will participate in this day long event.
-In order to increase the number of schools attending but maintain the number of students participating , we made the decision to hold two Middle School Human Rights Institutes during the same week.
+In order to increase the number of schools attending but maintain the number of students participating, we made the decision to hold three Middle School Human Rights Institutes.
 The goal of the Institute is to lay the foundation for encouraging students to be upstanders rather than bystanders.
 The two main themes will be Respecting the Individual and How to Be an Upstander.

 The program will include a keynote presentation by Sheila Arnold, lead performer of History's Alive!, breakout sessions on our two themes, and an afternoon session with school groups.
 There will also be participation from high school students who facilitated workshops at our Human Rights Institute for High School Student Leaders on March 15, 2018.